Adjustment Anxiety Disorder CE Course

 By the end of this course learners will be able to:

-- Recognize a variety of key symptoms that have a common underlying relationship to adjustment anxiety.
+- Categorize key symptoms that have a common underlying relationship to adjustment anxiety

-- Learn how “control” and “avoidance” relate to the types of functional impairment associated with Adjustment Disorder with Anxiety.
+- Judge the impact of “control” and “avoidance” when evaluating functional impairments associated with Adjustment Disorder with Anxiety

-- Learn how information gathered during the assessment/interview can inform decisions about treatment tolerability and effective versus non-effective approaches.
+- Evaluate relevance of information gathered during the assessment/interview to support treatment decisions about treatment tolerability and effective versus non-effective approaches.